Katy Perry Explains Why She Ended Calvin Harris Feud: ‘It Was Time to Put All That Behind Us’

 Katy Perry recently teamed up with Calvin Harris for his hit song “Feels” but the feelings weren’t always mutual between the two.

-The MTV Video Music Awards host recalled her “falling outs” with the DJ and producer about eight years ago during which Perry had been feuding with his ex-girlfriend, Taylor Swift.
+The MTV Video Music Awards host recalled her various “falling outs” with the deejay and producer, which occurred prior to Perry feuding with Harris’ future ex-girlfriend, Taylor Swift.

 During her interview with Seacrest, the “Swish Swish” singer also recalled how their resolution came about.

-The 2017 MTV Video Music Awards will air live from The Forum in Inglewood, California on Aug.
-27.
+The 2017 MTV Video Music Awards will air live from The Forum in Inglewood, California on Sunday at 8 p.m.